Microplastics Are Turning Up Everywhere, Even In Human Excrement

 The concern, says Scwhabl, is whether microplastics might be "entering the blood stream, lymphatic system and ... even reach the liver."
 He notes that in animal and fish studies, microplastics have been shown to cause intestinal damage and liver stress.

-The world produces 400 tons of plastic a year, and 80 percent ends up deposited in landfills and other parts of the environment.
+The world produces about 400 million metric tons of plastic a year, the equivalent of 882 billion pounds, and 80 percent ends up deposited in landfills and other parts of the environment.
 The smallest particles, the microplastics, range from 10 nanometers — so tiny they are invisible to the human eye — up to to 5 millimeters in diameter.
 Microplastics — including microfibers from clothing — are floating in the air, and are found in most of our bottled and tap water, our beer, our sea, rock and lake salt, and our soil.

 "This study is brilliant and ingenious," says chemist and microplastics expert Shari Mason of the State University of New York at Fredonia.
 Mason was not involved in the study.
 "They've definitively established what so many of us suspected — we're ingesting these plastics."